 Centre for Bioengineering

-The Centre for Bioengineering aims to be an internationally recognised interdisciplinary research centre of excellence, dedicated to servicing the biotech/bioengineering industry in New Zealand and throughout the world.
+UC's Centre for Bioengineering aims to be an internationally recognised interdisciplinary research centre of excellence, dedicated to servicing the biotech/bioengineering industry in New Zealand and the world.
+Learn more about our Centre for Bioengineering.

 The interdisciplinary nature of bioengineering research requires clear, concise and unambiguous communication across a number of distinct disciplines.
 The University of Canterbury has considerable research expertise (of international standing) in areas, which could provide significant advances in the biomedical and bioengineering areas.
 The engineer, the cell physiologist, the mathematician are now all required to link together to solve some of the "Grand Challenge" problems of the 21st Century.